HusnalK/Humber_Capstone/README.md

 ### Step 5- Case Laser Cutting and Assembling

 In this project, I am using a clear acrylic for my case since it will make it easier for the sensor to sense the light of the surroundings.
 The CorelDraw file provided below can be used to assemble this project properly.
 This case has a slit the size of the breadth of the PCB which can be slid into it and the wires can be connected from the sensor to the Raspberry Pi pins efficiently.
-The reason I am using wires inside the case instead of just mounting the sensor on top of the pins of the Pi directly is to make sure that pins which are not in use by the PCB are avaiable for future use if needed.
+The reason I am using wires inside the case instead of just mounting the sensor on top of the pins of the Pi directly is to make sure that pins that are not in use by the PCB are available for future use if needed.

-Again, don't forget to edit out my name and the name of the project!
+Again, don't forget to edit out my name and the name of this project!

 [CorelDraw File](https://github.com/HusnalK/Resistor-Value-Recognizer-RVR/blob/master/Mechanical/HusnalPi2CaseX6New.cdr)

 The original design for the case can be found here: [Original CorelDraw File](https://github.com/diy-electronics/raspberrypi-b-plus-case)

 Now, screw in the Raspberry Pi motherboard and assemble the case with the PCB in the slit.
-I used a zip-tie to neatly fold my wires inside the case, you can always use showrter wires.
+I used a zip-tie to neatly fold my wires inside the case, you can always use shorter wires.

 <img src= "Images/enclosure2.jpg" width="400" height="500" alt="Case Bottom"> <img src= "Images/enclosure1.jpg" width="400" height="500" alt="Case Top">